maxshuty/maxshuty/README.md

 <!---
 # You've found an Easter Egg!
-This text does not display on GitHub's README, only if you view the RAW source ;)
+This text does not display on GitHub's README, it only displays if you view the RAW source ;)
 - I'm assuming you're trying to figure out how I added this README to my profile, or how I added the animation to my profile.

 ## How did I add the README to my GitHub page?